Smitherman coped with texts about wife by visiting her grave

 Sittenfeld: “It really is grotesque.
 Using that for a political agenda is actually staggering.”

-Seelbach: “As I’ve said for 6 years, both Cranley and Smitherman seem to have serious mental illnesses."
+Seelbach: “As I’ve said for 6 years, both (Mayor John) Cranley and Smitherman seem to have serious mental illnesses."

 While these texts and others blew up the headlines Thursday, the grieving widower received a text of his own.